 This is something that mathematicians have a long history of trying to do.
 Perhaps it started with the book Aesthetic Measure by algebraist Garrett Birkhoff.
 Here's a Science News article explaining Birkhoff's formula: "A Measure of Beauty" by Ivars Peterson, 20 May 2004.

-By the way, the arrows in my diagram come from a diagram taken from "Heteromorphisms and Adjoint Functors" by David Ellerman, 2012.
+By the way, the arrows in my diagram come from a diagram taken from "Heteromorphisms and Adjoint Functors" Wayback by David Ellerman, 2012.
 He has a particularly nice way of explaining adjunctions, less involved than the standard method.
+A succinct formulation of how they're related, via the notion of cograph of a functor, can be found at the nLab page "heteromorphism".

 The notion of adjunction depends on a shift in mathematical thought that started in the late 19th century, and I want to start introducing that now.